 One foolproof way to do that is to use a TransferWise multi currency account.
 TransferWise provides borderless account holders with personal financial details for multiple countries.
 That allows you to access cash from the US, UK, Australia, and anywhere in the European Union, pay no bank fees, and get the cash in local currency at the mid-market exchange rate.
 It’s a wonderful deal for world travelers.

-Even better news: TransferWise will soon be releasing its own debit card through Mastercard.
-The TransferWise debit card will allow you to pay in local currencies when traveling, withdraw up to $250 every day for up to 30 days, convert your money at the real mid-market exchange rate, and convert your money to a different currency for only a small conversion fee (from 0.35% and 2.85%).
-To join the waitlist for the TransferWise debit MasterCard, go here.
+Even better news: You can get the TransferWise debit card, which allows you to pay in local currencies when traveling, withdraw up to $250 every day for up to 30 days, convert your money at the real mid-market exchange rate, and convert your money to a different currency for only a small conversion fee (from 0.35% and 2.85%).

 When traveling, you’ll often need to get extra cash, and the most convenient way to do that is at an ATM.
 But smart travelers need to be careful with ATMs.